-Students are required to follow all expectation in the IPPE and APPE manuals, provided by the Office of Experiential Education prior to the start of each rotation year.
+Students must follow and complete all expectations in the IPPE and APPE manuals, provided by the Office of Experiential Education before each rotation year starts.
 A separate training is provided by the Office of Experiential Education to review this content.
 Practice sites may require additional performance standards for which students will be held accountable.